farghul/aardvark/README.md

     "assets": "Path to your website assets",
     "folder": "Root folder of your WordPress installation", "server": "Server name hosting WordPress",
-    "wordpress": "Full path to the web/wp folder", "user": "User authorized to make changes on the server" }
+    "user": "User authorized to make changes on the server", "wordpress": "Full path to the web/wp folder"
+}
 ```